-Subdivision (e) is amended to delete the reference to the justice courts, and specify the jurisdiction of the appellate division in a unified superior court.
-For guidance on which civil matters are subject to the appellate jurisdiction of the appellate division, see Section 904.5 and Constitution Article VI, Section 11.
+Subdivision (e) is amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).
+It is also amended to specify the jurisdiction of the appellate division in a unified superior court.
+For guidance on which civil cases are subject to the appellate jurisdiction of the appellate division, see Section 904.2 (taking appeal in limited case) and Constitution Article VI, Section 11.